Top Ten Tips to Prepare for Tax SeasonThe saying says that there are only two certainties in life: Death and Taxes.

 Below is a list of the best steps you can follow to prepare for filing your annual income taxes.

-The IRS uses social security numbers to track everyone so keep your own, your spouse, and any dependents' numbers in a secure location for easy retrieval.
+The IRS uses Social Security numbers to track individuals, so keep your own number, as well as those of your spouse and any dependents, in a secure location for easy retrieval.

 Each employer is required to send you a W-2 form by the end of January.
-Keep all these in a central location (like a filing cabinet or a single folder) and have it clearly labeled with the year.
-Also keep any other income forms like a 1099 if you're a contractor or your year-end bank statements.
+Keep all of these in a central location, such as a filing cabinet or a single folder, and label it clearly with the year.
+Also, keep any other income forms, like a 1099 if you're a contractor, or your year-end bank statements.

-Things like interest on a house mortgage are tax deductible.
-If you are making a payment on it, chances are you are paying some form of interest and that means a tax deduction.
-Make a list of all the loans you pay and look for statements regarding your payments. - Finch
+Items like interest on a house mortgage are tax-deductible.
+If you are making payments on a mortgage, you are likely paying some form of interest, which means it can be a tax deduction.
+Make a list of all the loans you are paying and look for statements regarding your payments.

 Any charitable contributions to a qualified charity count as tax deductions.
-Have old clothes, furniture, cars, etc. give them away before December and you can count their value toward your taxes.
+If you have old clothes, furniture, cars, etc., give them away before December, and you can count their value toward your taxes.

-You'll want to save organized copies of not only the forms this year but of your previous year's taxes.
-Many state and federal websites let you file your taxes for free as long as you have your information from last year as verification. - Finch
+You'll want to save organized copies of not only this year's forms but also your previous year's taxes.
+Many state and federal websites allow you to file your taxes for free, as long as you have your information from last year for verification.

-Do you have a 401(k) or other retirement account?
-How about a savings account or college fund for your kids?
-Make a list of all the places your money is sitting.
-The IRS will definitely know about it so you might as well too so you can start looking for areas to find deductions. - Finch
+Do you have a 401(k) or another retirement account?
+How about a savings account or a college fund for your kids?
+Make a list of all the places where your money is sitting.
+The IRS will definitely know about it, so you might as well too.
+This will allow you to start looking for areas where you can find deductions.

 Start early by picking your accountant, tax professional, or software.
-Start filling in your information and give yourself plenty of time to see where the numbers lay so you can make adjustments where necessary. - Finch
+Begin filling in your information and give yourself plenty of time to see where the numbers lie, so you can make adjustments as necessary.

-Online tax services provide great education and very good pricing.
-You can learn a lot by doing them on your own.
-It will help you understand what you need to do in the coming year to better manange your tax plan and save money.
+Online tax services provide excellent education and very competitive pricing.
+You can learn a lot by doing your taxes on your own.
+It will help you understand what you need to do in the coming year to better manage your tax plan and save money.

-If you think there's a chance you'll need to wait longer than the April 15th deadline for some reason, get your extension forms ready and sent in early to avoid any late fees.
+If you think there's a chance you'll need to wait longer than the April 15th deadline for some reason, get your extension forms ready and send them in early to avoid any late fees.

-Most tax forms can be downloaded but many are sent directly to your mailbox.
-Even if you think it may be junkmail, start really noticing what comes in your mailbox.
-Often you;ll get a statement letter from somewhere you forgot you had money sitting. - Finch
+Most tax forms can be downloaded, but many are sent directly to your mailbox.
+Even if you think it may be junk mail, start really noticing what comes in your mailbox.
+Often, you'll get a statement letter from somewhere you forgot you had money.

-Do you have a Flexible Savings Account or Health Saving Account?
-Some of these accounts roll over to the new year but many don't.
-If the money you've invested is going to disappear after the new year, make those doctor/dentist appointments so you don't lose their value.
+Do you have a Flexible Savings Account or Health Savings Account?
+Some of these accounts roll over to the new year, but many don't.
+If the money you've invested is going to disappear after the new year, make those doctor or dentist appointments so you don't lose their value.

-Being up to date with new tax rules helps as you won't be caught unaware.
-The individual healthcare mandate brought in a slew of changes, which includes new forms for claiming the premium tax credit for eligible individuals who bought a coverage via a government Marketplace (exchange) and for estimation of the shared responsibility payment for those who did not carry coverage and hence do not qualify for an exemption.
+Being up-to-date with new tax rules helps, as you won't be caught unaware.
+The individual healthcare mandate brought in a slew of changes.
+These include new forms for claiming the premium tax credit for eligible individuals who bought coverage via a government marketplace (exchange), and for estimating the shared responsibility payment for those who did not carry coverage and, therefore, do not qualify for an exemption.